Our

 My client felt awful that she did not realize something as obvious.
 I reassured her that she certainly was not alone.
 The practice of bringing new dogs home without giving them the benefit of a decompression period is common and responsible for many of the problems experienced later.
 She happened to call three days in, but others call three months or three years in, not seeing the connection between how they got started and what they’re now dealing with.

 Once over her initial turmoil, my client went to work with Bean to set him up on the right foundations.
 Her stance shifted to raising Bean, who is now a happy, playful, and outgoing companion.
 Among other things, he has coped well with losing one of his eyes, and when his owner had to go out of town and left him with me for a weekend, he took it in remarkable stride.
 I told her that he won the prize for the best-behaved dog I ever boarded.
-Such is the power of healthy foundations.
+Such is the power of healthy puppy foundations.

 Client Testimonial